-The American Trends Panel (ATP), created by the Pew Research Center, is a nationally representative panel of randomly selected U.S. adults recruited from landline and cell phone random digit dial surveys.
-Panelists participate via monthly self-administered Web surveys.
+The American Trends Panel (ATP), created by Pew Research Center, is a nationally representative panel of randomly selected U.S. adults recruited from landline and cellphone random-digit-dial surveys.
+Panelists participate via monthly self-administered web surveys.
 Panelists who do not have internet access are provided with a tablet and wireless internet connection.
-The panel is being managed by Abt Associates.
+The panel is being managed by GfK.

-Data in this report are drawn from the panel wave conducted August 8-21, 2017 among 4,971 respondents.
-The margin of sampling error for the full sample of 4,971 respondents is plus or minus 2.3 percentage points.
+Data in this report are drawn from the panel wave conducted June 19-July 2, 2018, among 4,587 respondents.
+The margin of sampling error for the full sample of 4,587 respondents is plus or minus 2.4 percentage points.

-Members of the American Trends Panel were recruited from several large, national landline and cellphone random digit dial (RDD) surveys conducted in English and Spanish.
+Members of the American Trends Panel were recruited from several large, national landline and cellphone random-digit-dial (RDD) surveys conducted in English and Spanish.
 At the end of each survey, respondents were invited to join the panel.
-The first group of panelists was recruited from the 2014 Political Polarization and Typology Survey, conducted January 23 to March 16, 2014.
-Of the 10,013 adults interviewed, 9,809 were invited to take part in the panel and a total of 5,338 agreed to participate.1 The second group of panelists was recruited from the 2015 Pew Research Center Survey on Government, conducted August 27 to October 4, 2015.
+The first group of panelists was recruited from the 2014 Political Polarization and Typology Survey, conducted Jan.
+23 to March 16, 2014.
+Of the 10,013 adults interviewed, 9,809 were invited to take part in the panel and a total of 5,338 agreed to participate.1 The second group of panelists was recruited from the 2015 Pew Research Center Survey on Government, conducted Aug.
+27 to Oct.
+4, 2015.
 Of the 6,004 adults interviewed, all were invited to join the panel, and 2,976 agreed to participate.2 The third group of panelists was recruited from a survey conducted April 25 to June 4, 2017.
-Of the 5,012 adults interviewed in the survey or pretest, 3,905 were invited to take part in the panel and a total of 1,628 agreed to participate3.
+Of the 5,012 adults interviewed in the survey or pretest, 3,905 were invited to take part in the panel and a total of 1,628 agreed to participate.3

-The ATP data were weighted in a multi-step process that begins with a base weight incorporating the respondents' original survey selection probability and the fact that in 2014 some panelists were subsampled for invitation to the panel.
+The ATP data were weighted in a multistep process that begins with a base weight incorporating the respondents' original survey selection probability and the fact that in 2014 some panelists were subsampled for invitation to the panel.
 Next, an adjustment was made for the fact that the propensity to join the panel and remain an active panelist varied across different groups in the sample.
 The final step in the weighting uses an iterative technique that aligns the sample to population benchmarks on a number of dimensions.
-Gender, age, education, race, Hispanic origin and region parameters come from the U.S. Census Bureau's 2015 American Community Survey.
-The county-level population density parameter (deciles) comes from the 2010 U.S. Decennial Census.
-The telephone service benchmark is comes from
+Gender, age, education, race, Hispanic origin and region parameters come from the U.S. Census Bureau's 2016 American Community Survey.
+The county-level population density parameter (deciles) comes from the 2010 U.S.